pablogonmo/github-esp32-ticker/README.md

 @micropython: https://github.com/micropython/micropython

-# 10️⃣  Buy me a coffe
+# 1️⃣ 0️⃣  Buy me a coffe
 If you liked this project and want to support me, you can buy me a coffee:

 ☕ https://buymeacoffee.com/pablogonmo

-You can also support me using the affiliate links:
+You can also use the affiliate links:

 🔗 Lilygo T-Display-S3 :
  https://www.aliexpress.us/item/3256804673688886.html